davidjosearaujo/dissertation/docs/Knowledge Path.md

 - **Wireline access gateway function (W-AGF)**, which **connects a wireline 5G access network (W-5GAN) to the 5GC network**.
 It is similar to the TNGF for 5G residential gateways (5G-RG) and the TWIF for fixed-network residential gateways (FN-RG) but considering the specific characteristics of fixed access networks. **5G-RG units support NAS signaling and authenticate themselves**, while FN-RG do not support 5G capabilities and do not have 3GPP credentials in this specific context.
 # Connecting to 5G
 ## What is 3GPP and non-3GPP?
+3GPP (3rd Generation Partnership Project) refers to the standards developed for mobile networks, including 3G, 4G (LTE), and 5G.
+These are cellular technologies used by mobile carriers to provide network services.

+**Non-3GPP** refers to other access technologies not standardized by 3GPP but still capable of integrating with 3GPP networks, such as Wi-Fi or satellite networks.
+These networks can provide connectivity, typically offloading traffic from 3GPP networks, but they follow different standards (e.g., IEEE for Wi-Fi).

+In short:
+- **3GPP**: Cellular (e.g., 4G, 5G)
+- **Non-3GPP**: Other networks (e.g., Wi-Fi) integrated with cellular networks.
 ## What is trusted and untrusted 3GPP?

 ## What types of devices can connect to 5G?